HosseinHasanPour/caffe-stochastic-depth/README.md

-# Deep Networks with Stochastic Depth (README still in progress)
+# Deep Networks with Stochastic Depth

 This project is an implementation of the Stochastic Depth method for training neural Networks, as specified in the research paper
 here: https://arxiv.org/abs/1603.09382.